MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 _([Video source](https://www.youtube.com/watch?v=B1WwATwf-vY&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=8))_

-We will now export the Jupyter notebook file to a regular Python script and use Docker to run it.
+We will now export the Jupyter notebook file to a regular Python script (i.e. remove all the 'notebook clutter' and convert to a .py script) and then run it using Docker as part of our automated pipeline.

 ### Exporting and testing the script

-You can export the `ipynb` file to `py` with this command:
+If using jupyter notebooks for progamming in python, you can export the `.ipynb` notebook file as a `.py` with this command:

 ```bash
 jupyter nbconvert --to=script upload-data.ipynb